-You can simply mix up your solution and apply directly to the intended surface.
+You can simply mix up your solution and apply it directly to the intended surface.

-Finish it by sealing the chalk paint properly so that you get long lasting finish.
+Finish it by sealing the chalk paint properly so that you get a long-lasting finish.

 Use a brush or roller and apply smoothly, or if you’re going for a distressed or rough look use a cheaper, dry brush to apply.